 - Build a new resume from scratch

-At the start, you’ll be asked to enter your job title.
+First, you'll enter your job title.

 AI resume writing